Michael Jordan is known as the Greatest Player of All Time due to his intense drive and competitive nature.

 Michael always had to perform during these match-ups to silence the critics but the nearest comparison to him during this era was Drexler.
 He was not spectacular as a rookie as he played off the bench most of the season.
 However, he did manage to muster a respectable average of 7.7 PPG, 2.9 RPG, 1.9 APG, and 1.3 SPG in just 17.2 minutes per game.

-Clyde had his breakout season in his sophomore year where he nearly doubled his minutes at 31.9 per game.
+Clyde had his breakout season in his sophomore year when he nearly doubled his minutes at 31.9 per game.
 This increased his production with improved averages of 17.2 PPG, 6 RPG, 5.5 APG, and 2.2 SPG.

-Clyde was the heart and soul of the Hawks for a decade until the 1994-95 season when he was traded to the Houston Rockets for Otis Thorpe.
+Clyde was the heart and soul of the Blazers for a decade until the 1994-95 season when he was traded to the Houston Rockets for Otis Thorpe.
 This united Drexler with his former college teammate Hakeem Olajuwon.
 The two led the Rockets to one of the most improbable championship runs in NBA history.
 From the sixth seed, they battled four elite teams—the Utah Jazz (led by John Stockton and Karl Malone), the Phoenix Suns (led by Charles Barkley and Kevin Johnson), the San Antonio Spurs (led by David Robinson, Sean Elliot, and Dennis Rodman), and the Orlando Magic (led By Shaquille O' Neil, Anfernee Hardaway, and Horace Grant) to capture the Rockets second straight title.